 Yeryomin’s Yak-1b in combat.

 When Yak arrived to the regiment Senior Sgt.
 I Zuyev, a mechanic of the 31st GIAP, started looking after it.
 As the regiment was also reconnaissance unit, the ground crew installed an aviation camera AFA-I at the back of the fuselage.
 At the bottom a small window was installed and the hatch was located on the starboard side.
 The plane left the factory painted with washable white paint MK-7.
 The paint covered the whole plane – both upper and lower surfaces.
 Underneath the white paint there was a typical Soviet camouflage – upper surfaces painted green (AMT-4) and black (AMT-6) and bottom blue-grey (AMT-7).
 When spring came, the white paint was washed and the foundation inscription was written again – that time they used white paint to write.
+It would be also possible, that black colour was not painted in factory (usual practice for factory white-wash painted aeroplanes in winter 1942/43) and it was applied after white gone.
 Red stars received white outlines and the 31st GIAP tactical marking – two red, oblique stripes – was painted on the fin.

 Colour profile of Yeryomin’s Yak-1b, 31 Guard Fighter aviation Regiment, December 1942.
 Aeroplane was aoverall painted with washable white paint MK-7, including undersurfaces.
 Red tactical number “26” was probaly overpainted later, read discussion in text.
 AFA-I camera has not been yet mounted.
 Artwork: Zbyszek Malicki.